 There are plenty of legendary jazz bass players to get inspired by.

 For many, Ray Brown and Ron Carter are the personifications of taste and swing.
 Jimmy Blanton and Scott LaFaro were virtuoso players who died tragically young.

 We hope you found this guide to the double bass for beginners helpful.
-A double can be an expensive purchase so we recommend renting before buying an affordable and getting it set up well.
+A double bass can be an expensive purchase so we recommend renting before buying an affordable instrument and getting it set up well.
 Remember also to invest in tuition to develop your playing ability and get the most enjoyment out of playing.

-Find out more about the greatest double Jaco Pastorius or learn more about the Miles Davis collaborator Paul Chambers in our roundup of his greatest albums.
+Find out more about the greatest double bassists in jazz.
+Head over to our articles on jazz-funk icon and bass virtuoso Jaco Pastorius or learn more about the Miles Davis collaborator Paul Chambers in our roundup of his greatest albums.